-Senior-level courses in the major subject(s) taken as part of the core program requirements or to satisfy the Canadian Content requirement must also count toward the major(s).
+Senior-level courses in the major subject(s) taken as part of the basic program requirements must also count toward the major(s).

-Students must declare their major(s) to the Undergraduate Student Services Office following the accumulation of the 60th unit of course weight of their BA program.
+Students must declare their major(s) to the Undergraduate Student Services Office following the accumulation of the 60th unit of course weight of their BA program, though it is to a student's advantage to declare the major(s) as soon as possible.

-(5) Minor: Students who have declared a single major must also declare a minor.
+(4) Minor: Students who have declared a single major must also declare a minor.
 See §42.1 for a list of subjects which may be declared as minors in the BA.

-A minor must include a minimum of $\bigstar12$ to a maximum of $\bigstar42$ at the senior level in an approved subject outside the single major.
-At least $\bigstar6$ must be at the 300- or 400-level as specified by the department; some departments require specific courses and/or more than the specified Faculty minimums.
-See §43 for specific requirements by subject.
+A minor must include a minimum of $\bigstar 12$ to a maximum of $\bigstar 42$ at the senior level in an approved subject outside the single major.
+At least $\bigstar 6$ must be at the 300- or 400-level as specified by the department; some departments require specific courses and/or more than the specified Faculty minimums.
+See $\S 43$ for specific requirements by subject.
 The maximum units of course weight may not be exceeded (i.e., additional courses in the minor may not be taken as options).
-Senior-level courses in the minor, taken as part of the core program requirements or to satisfy the Canadian Content requirement, must also be counted toward the minor.
+For Arts minors, a minimum of $\bigstar 6$ at the senior level must be satisfied with coursework offered by the Faculty of Arts at the University of Alberta and for Science minors, a minimum of $\bigstar 9$ at the senior level must be satisfied with course work offered by the Faculty of Science at the University of Alberta.
+Senior-level courses in the minor, taken as part of the basic program requirements must also be counted toward the minor.